jw120/mal/impls/jw-typed-racket/README.md

 Done - Should we add a mal-void type to return from do with no args?
 Also avoids raising empty.
 Would not be printed for repl.

+On slower machine, tests will fail if don't precompile

 Typed racket version

 Uses a sum type for mal (as opposed to my racket implementation that uses the underlying